aoliver44/nutrition_tools/README.md

 3. Check to see if there are duplicated column names
    1. Sub-check: if the column names are duplicated, is the data also duplicated?
 4. Keep a tally of columns that contain NAs.
+5. Check to see if you have time-series data and discourage htat
+   1. Note,  this program and many ML programs struggle with longitudinal data

 **Output:**